eliakindelrosario/Summer_2017/README.md

 **Note:** **_python version 2.7> and 3 will install pip automatically.
 Earlier versions may not._**

-###### Setting up the application:
+##### Setting up the application:
 For best practice, create a python virtual environment to host the application.
 This is assuming virtualenv is already in your machine as advised.

 `$ cd ~/where/virtualenv/will/be/located
 $ virtualenv projectenv`

-###### Activate the environment:
+##### Activate the environment:
-Source ~/where/virtualenv/will/be/located/projectenv/bin/activate
+'source ~/where/virtualenv/will/be/located/projectenv/bin/activate'

 Now clone the application inside this virtual environment after installing the dependencies.
-###### Install Dependencies:
+##### Install Dependencies:
 `$ sudo pip install -r requirements.txt`

-Now you can run the application:
+#### Now you can run the application:
 `$ python app.py`

 In a Browser visit localhost:5000.
 After filling in the forms, a json file should be available in the current directory of the application.

 ## Usage
 The application uses wtform to create class objects that underline the foundation of the form.
 Using this method, many forms can be created and rendered easily on templates.
 For that purpose, this application can be used to create any number of forms to gather information for many purposes.